queryluke/masseffect-5e/static/data/backgrounds/doctor.md

 d8 | Personality Trait
 --- | ---
 1 | I am sympathetic to anyone in pain.
-2 | I have a tendency to become focuses on my work to the exclusion of everyone else.
+2 | I have a tendency to become focused on my work to the exclusion of everyone else.
 3 | I like to explain my theories of medicine to anyone who will listen.
 4 | I have seen too much horror to be affected by scenes of suffering.
-5 | I am skeptical of homeopathic methods and religion, and instead I trust in the sciences.
+5 | I am skeptical of homeopathic methods and religion, and instead, I trust in the sciences.
 6 | When someone is injured, I will drop all other responsibilities to tend to them.
 7 | I am constantly taking note of potential signs and symptoms in the people I meet.
 8 | I take every opportunity I can get to wash my hands.